facebook/sapling/hgsubversion/help/subversion.rst

 stored metadata, run :hg:`svn rebuildmeta [URI]`.
 This must also be done if any converted changesets are ever removed from the repository.

+Under certain circumstances a long-running conversion can leak substantial amounts of memory, on the order of 100MB per 1000 revisions converted.
+The leaks appear to be persistent and unavoidable using the SWIG bindings.
+When using the new experimental Subvertpy bindings leaks have only been observed accessing FSFS repositories over the file protocol.

 It is not possible to interact with more than one Subversion repository per Mercurial clone.
 Please note that this also applies to more than one path within a repository.